 Most children meet these language milestones during this period:

-- saying 50 or more words by 2 years of age
+- say 3 or more words by 18 months

 If you have any questions or concerns about your child’s development, talk with your doctor.